mastria/iot/README.md

 ## Description

-The **IOT** project aims to provide a collection of code samples and testing frameworks for developing IoT applications.
+The **IoT** project aims to provide a collection of code samples and testing frameworks for developing IoT applications, all of which have been thoroughly tested and are fully functional.
 Whether you are working on sensor integration, data transmission, or device control, this repository has something to offer.

 ## File References